From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 You want to apply for ZK roles, but you have nothing to show

-The answer: a clear path, working code, and someone who already went through this.
+What’s missing is a clear path, working code, and someone who has already done this.

 Why self-learning ZK is so frustrating